tombe17/startup/README.md

 - Login - Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated.
 - WebSocket - As each user guesses words, their score is broadcast to all other users.
 - React - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.

+HTML pages - Four HTML page that represent the ability to login, play, see scores, and see info about the game.
+Links - Each page has links to the other pages, and by logging in you are sent to play.
+Text - Each word will be represented by text.
+Images - Images will show combos of words on the about page.
+Login - Input box and submit button for login.
+Database - The words to guess represent data pulled from the database.
+WebSocket - The function of assessing if letters are correct represetns realtime assessment of letters.